clevercli/clevercli/README.md

 - **joke**: Tells a joke about the topic.

-Example: `clevercli joke "yo mamma"`
+Example: `clevercli joke "git being difficult to learn"`

 - **refactor**: Asks ChatGPT to refactor code in a file.